Boundless-Curiosity/AnandBoundless/README.md

 ## Who am I?

-I’m a software developer who accidentally became a walking archive of tech history, like a living museum exhibit that occasionally mutters about monads.
-Over four decades, I’ve ricocheted between building compilers for MS-DOS (yes, the *1980s* kind), architecting object-oriented languages before Java was cool, and somehow writing two books on functional programming that—while not exactly bestsellers—make excellent bedtime reading for insomniac engineers.
-I once filed a patent for what’s now called multi-factor authentication, though I’d love to claim it was visionary foresight rather than a desperate attempt to stop 2000s-era wireless payments from being comically insecure.
-These days, I’m at Postman Labs, quietly solving “hard problems” while pretending I didn’t help build a Linux mobile OS in 2007, a time that time forgot.
-My career is a testament to what happens when curiosity outpaces dignity—a series of “why not?” experiments that somehow stuck around[1][7][9].
+I’m a software developer who somehow became a living archive of tech history—a kind of ambulatory museum exhibit that occasionally mutters about monads and once knew how to make Turbo Pascal behave.
+Over four decades, I’ve ricocheted between building compilers for MS-DOS (yes, the 1980s one), designing object-oriented languages before Java had a fan club, and writing a couple of books on functional programming that remain niche classics in the “books engineers fall asleep to” category.

+Somewhere along the way, I filed a patent for what we now call multi-factor authentication—though that was less visionary foresight and more a last-ditch attempt to make early-2000s wireless payments slightly less of a security punchline.

+These days, I’m at Postman Labs, quietly poking at hard problems and resisting the urge to say “we tried that in 1994.”
+I also helped build a Linux mobile OS in 2007, which history has politely chosen not to remember.

+My career has been less a master plan and more a series of “why not?” experiments that got out of hand—in the best possible way.
+If there’s a recurring theme, it’s that curiosity, pursued persistently enough, tends to leave a trail.

 ## A Tribute to My Father: The Original Curious Mind